Geodan/cow/README.md

     core.peerid(<string>) -> sets our own peerd
-    core.user() -> returns the user object of currently logged on user (false when no user logged on) core.user(<string>) -> sets the current users id to the core and to the current peer, returns user object core.websocket() -> returns the websocket object
+    core.user() -> returns the user object of currently logged on user (false when no user logged on) core.user(<string>) -> sets the current users id to the core and to the current peer, returns user object core.socketserver() -> returns the current socketserver configuration in use core.websocket() -> returns the websocket object
     core.webscoket().disconnect() -> disconnects websocket (auto reconnect in 5 secs)
 `````